Polish The Turd

 - Similar to movies, if the initial launch does horribly, re-release the game under a new title.
 We're looking at you, The War Z, aka Infestation: Survivor Stories.

-- Two words: Jiggle Matrix.
+- Two words: Jiggle Physics.

 - About the Star Trek: Voyager episode "The Cloud", SF Debris said it was very well performed despite the terrible script.
 "It's like a four-tier wedding cake made out of shit.
 It's an incredible achievement, a masterpiece in some respects.
 But the point that cannot be missed is that it's made out of shit."